Pr0-C0der/Exoplanet-Detection-using-CNN/README.md

 Flux is a crucial parameter used in the detection and characterization of exoplanets.
 Flux is a measure of the number of electric or magnetic field lines passing through a surface in a given amount time.
 By monitoring the flux, which represents the light intensity emitted by a star, astronomers can identify subtle changes that indicate the presence of an exoplanet.
 The transit method relies on observing periodic dips in flux as an exoplanet passes in front of its host star, causing a temporary decrease in the observed light.
 Additionally, the radial velocity method measures the small shifts in spectral lines caused by the gravitational tug of an exoplanet, resulting in periodic variations in flux.
 Analyzing these flux variations provides valuable information about the presence, size, and orbital characteristics of exoplanets.

+# Literature Review:
+In this section, we provide a brief review of the existing literature on exoplanet detection and related studies.
+The following key research papers and resources have been referenced to gain insights into the field:

 # Dataset Description
 The dataset for the following project was collected by the NASA Kepler space telescope using the Transit method.
 By closely observing a star over extended periods, ranging from months to years, scientists can detect regular variations in the light intensity.
 These variations, known as "dimming," serve as evidence of the presence of an orbiting body around the star.
 Such stars exhibiting dimming can be considered potential exoplanet candidates.
 However, further study and investigation are required to confirm the existence of exoplanets.
 For example, employing satellites that capture light at different wavelengths can provide additional data to solidify the belief that a candidate system indeed harbors exoplanets.